Privacy Shield Notice

 Bio-Optronics, Inc., (“BIO”), is committed to protecting the privacy and security of its clients, partners, and associates and therefore operates under a set of strict privacy principles.

 No personally identifiable information that is collected or transferred from individuals in the EU and/or Switzerland is used by BIO for any purpose.
 However, BIO does hold and process private personal data on behalf of its healthcare clients.
 BIO’s clients in the U.S., EU and/or Switzerland collect this data.
+Data is the property of the subscriber (BIO’s customer) and is hosted on a third-party web site.
+Since BIO does not own the patient data, BIO cannot legally disclose it to anyone other than the subscriber (BIO’s customer).

 As a manufacturer of clinical and management information systems, BIO assists its clients worldwide in the implementation and support of BIO solutions in their healthcare institution(s).
 Since BIO provides implementation and support for different healthcare institutions, BIO may receive, hold, and process personal data from clients within the EU and/or Switzerland, including patient data provided by clients for the purpose of troubleshooting specific computer system hardware and software problems and issues in accordance with business and/or service agreements.
 In addition, BIO also provides managed services such as remote hosting, remote system monitoring, disaster recovery, data warehousing and application management services, in which it may act as the custodian patient health information for certain clients.
 With these offerings, BIO not only has access to provider-based personal health information, but also performs many of a provider’s custodial duties as well.